Malcolm Press: Research

-Awards and honours
+Reception

 Press was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for "services to higher and technical education".
-He was appointed a deputy lieutenant (DL) of Greater Manchester in 2024.
+He was appointed a Deputy Lieutenant (DL) of Greater Manchester in 2024.

+In September 2026, Press was criticised by the University and College Union for appearing at a Reform UK conference.
+Press was on a panel discussing education alongside Suella Braverman.